Chethandc2014/swagger-wiki/Home.md

 and the underlying [http://api.wordnik.com/v4](http://api.wordnik.com/v4/resources.json).
 Swagger development began in early 2010—the framework being released is currently used by Wordnik’s APIs, which power both internal and external API clients.

+#### How to contribute
+Community contributions have made Swagger.
+If you are interested in contributing, please follow these simple guidelines.

+1. Use the [Google Group]() for questions.
+Issues should be opened if you find a problem in the product or have an enhancement request.

+2. Send pull requests against the DEVELOP branch!
+The master is `stable` so sending a pull request against it should really be used when there's a terrible bug that needs to be patched.
+Typically, they should go against develop.

+3. Supply test cases.
+If you don't we can't see if your code is working or not, or is broken in the future.

 #### Why is Swagger useful?
 The Swagger framework simultaneously addresses server, client, and documentation/sandbox needs for REST APIs.
 As a specification, it is language-agnostic.
 It also provides a